2017 Dates & Location

-Throughout the three day festival, in-person attendees will be able to participate by attending sessions, getting hands-on in the sandbox and codelabs, office hours and more.
+Throughout the three day festival, in-person attendees will be able to participate by attending sessions, getting hands-on in the sandbox and codelabs, chatting with Googlers at office hours, and more.

 Livestream & Recordings

 If you’re unable to attend Google I/O in-person, you can still be part of the magic.
-Watch the livestream of the keynote and many other sessions right here on our website throughout the festival.
+Watch the livestream of the two keynotes and all sessions right here on our website throughout the festival.

 Google I/O Extended events happen around the world and are hosted by local developers during I/O. At these events, organizers may livestream I/O and host their own sessions - including hackathons, codelabs, demos, etc. If you’re joining us as an I/O Extended host this year, here are the steps you should take to get started: